tibo1503/DISCORD_test_06_07_2021/README.md

-Any bot create in Rust to test a lot of things (troll or not)
+Any bot create in Rust to test a lot of commands (troll or not)